awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

   Deployments that use the EC2/On\-Premises compute platform manage the way in which traffic is directed to instances by using an in\-place or blue/green deployment type\.
 For more information, see [Overview of CodeDeploy Deployment Types](#welcome-deployment-overview)\.
 + **AWS Lambda**: Used to deploy applications that consist of an updated version of a Lambda function\.
 AWS Lambda manages the Lambda function in a serverless compute environment made up of a high\-availability compute structure\.
 All administration of the compute resources is performed by AWS Lambda\.
 For more information, see [Serverless Computing and Applications](https://aws.amazon.com/serverless/)\.
 For more information about AWS Lambda and Lambda functions, see [AWS Lambda](https://aws.amazon.com/lambda/)\.

-  Applications created using the AWS Lambda compute platform can manage the way in which traffic is directed to the updated Lambda function versions during a deployment by choosing a canary, linear, or all\-at\-once configuration\.
+  You can manage the way in which traffic is shifted to the updated Lambda function versions during a deployment by choosing a canary, linear, or all\-at\-once configuration\.
 + **Amazon ECS**: Used to deploy an Amazon ECS containerized application as a task set\.
-CodeDeploy performs a blue/green deployment by installing an updated version of the containerized application as a new replacement task set\.
-CodeDeploy reroutes production traffic from the original application, or task set, to the replacement task set\.
+CodeDeploy performs a blue/green deployment by installing an updated version of the application as a new replacement task set\.
+CodeDeploy reroutes production traffic from the original application task set to the replacement task set\.
 The original task set is terminated after a successful deployment\.
 For more information about Amazon ECS, see [Amazon Elastic Container Service](https://aws.amazon.com/ecs/)\.

+  You can manage the way in which traffic is shifted to the updated task set during a deployment by choosing a canary, linear, or all\-at\-once configuration\.

 The following table describes how CodeDeploy components are used with each compute platform\.
 For more information, see:
 +  [Working with Deployment Groups in CodeDeploy](deployment-groups.md)